cpplibv/libv/LIBV-TODO.md

 	libv.ui.input_field: background_shadow_tip_string("Password")
 	libv.ui.input_field: tip_string("Generic password related tip")
 	libv.ui.input_field: undo/redo support
+	libv.ui.qol: On selecting a file name input field the caret should be placed before the extension (even if the click is after the dot), but for a second click it should jump where it is requested

 hotkey
 	libv.ui.hotkey: hotkey system are an extension to the keyboard system